melvinalmonte/infra-recipes/web-app-s3-cloudfront/README.md

-# Vue.js Application Hosting with AWS S3 and CloudFront
+# Client Side Application Hosting with AWS S3 and CloudFront

-This Terraform template sets up infrastructure to host a Vue.js application on AWS using S3 for storage and CloudFront for content delivery.
+This Terraform template sets up infrastructure to host a static web application on AWS using S3 for storage and CloudFront for content delivery.

 ## Architecture

-- **S3 Bucket**: Stores the static files of your Vue.js application
+- **S3 Bucket**: Stores the static files of your application
 - **CloudFront Distribution**: Serves the content with low latency globally
 - **Security**: S3 bucket is configured to block public access, only allowing CloudFront to access the content